sara4423/NSLab-CUK.github.io/_pages/4-archive.md

 * We successfully finished an industry-academic cooperation project on "Chatbot-based Kiosk Interface and Menu Recommendation System," funded by [Order Queen Co., Ltd.](http://www.orderqueen.co.kr/) (Feb 2022 -- Apr 2022, 10 Mil KRW), by cooperating with Prof. [Kang-Min Kim](https://kangmin89.com/) and his team.

 ***
+### April 1st, 2022

+* We started participating in the Next-generation Intelligence-Type Semiconductor Development Program on "Development of ML-based multi scale simulation platform for designing and optimizing ReRAM crossbar array (CBA) circuits for AI semiconductors," supported by NRF of Korea and funded by MSIT of Korea (Apr 2022 -- Dec 2024, 550 Mil KRW), by cooperating with Dr. [Sungyeop Jung](https://sites.google.com/view/sungyeopjung) at Advanced Institute of Convergence Technology.

+***
 ### March 16th, 2022

 <img width="500" height="500" src="/images/20220316.jpg" padding="5px">